flash-jaehyun/PAPER_IrOx_Active_Learning_OER/README.md

 1. Make sure that all acronyms are defined before they are used
 2. Make sure all references are placed correctly
 3. Define Gaussian Process (GP) in text
+4. Consistent formatting of V vs. RHE (with dot at vs.)
+5. ab-initio is formatted properly (italicized)

 ## Git commands
 ---